Find Trade Colleges

 Job Demand for Film and Video Editors

-In 2016, there was an estimated number of 34,200 jobs in the United States for Film and Video Editor.
+In the United States, there were 34,200 jobs for Film and Video Editor in 2016.
 New jobs are being produced at a rate of 17% which is above the national average.
 The Bureau of Labor Statistics predicts 5,800 new jobs for Film and Video Editor by 2026.
-Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.
+There will be an estimated 4,000 positions for Film and Video Editor per year.

 undefined